night-ghost/JAFaR/README.md

 *9) if you press the "selection" buttons of the goggles now, you change the frequency by the 8 frequencies of the previously selected band.

-note ONLY FOR 3.2 version of the PCB: the PCB allow the use of a capacitor OR a resistor on the video out.
-DON'T use both!

-__Troubleshooting__
+##MAIN MODULE Troubleshooting

 After the initial calibration, the module must turn on in couple of seconds and you must see the splash screen for some seconds before the "band selection" screen.
 In the "band selection" screen you can see the 5 bands with the percentage of the maximum RSSI detected on that band.
 At least one of the band must be at 98-100%.
-If you "enter" one band, every channel must shows a different percentage of RSSI, otherwise the SPI-mod of the module couls be failed.
+If you "enter" one band, every channel must shows a different percentage of RSSI, otherwise the SPI-mod of the module could be failed.

+__Unable to flash/Aduino issues:__

+(thanks to pHysiX for the help in this section!)
+Got the error "no reply" when trying to load the firmware: the ATmega microcontroller is not soldered properly / there is a short on some pins. try a quick solder, clean and reflow.

+Got the error "incorrect signature" when trying to load the firmware:
+This means Arduino is able to pick up the ATMega, but it was not communicating as expected.
+This is related to poor soldering of the crystal.
+It's possible to do the crystal using an iron, but I strongly recommend using flow method/hot air to do this, to make sure you don't short the three legs accidentally onto the metal case.

+__Display issues:__

+they are mostly related to poor soldering for the OSD components on the board.
+Go back and reflow especially the Switch, and then just make sure to clean up and touch up all the caps and resistors near and around the switch.

 If you have an external monitor, you can bypass the digital switch by power on the module with external 5v and connecting the "video in" of the monitor on the test point marked in yellow the picture: